10 Characteristics Of A Highly Effective Learning Environment

-Wherever we are—the University of Sydney or Mississippi Elementary, we’d all like to think our classrooms are “intellectually active” places.
-Progressive learning (like our 21st Century Model) environments.
+Wherever we are, we’d all like to think our classrooms are “intellectually active” places.
+Progressive learning (like our 21st Century Model, for example) environments.
+Highly effective and conducive to student-centered learning.
+But what does that mean?

 1. The students ask the questions—good questions